mskf3000/Tutorials-and-Cheat-Sheets/Different Ways of Wiping Disk Space.md

 ***

-*Different Ways of Wiping Disk Space (c) by Jack Szwergold*

-*This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*
+<sup>*Different Ways of Wiping Disk Space (c) by Jack Szwergold.
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*</sup>